AT A GLANCE: A look at well known serial killers in the US since 1971

 -2002: Lee Boyd Malvo and John Allen Muhammad randomly killed 10 people in Washington, D.C., Virginia and Maryland as they pumped gas and went about their business during a three-week period in 2002.
 Malvo is serving several life sentences at a Virginia prison; Muhammad was executed in Virginia in 2009.

 -1997-1999: Angel Maturino Resendiz was convicted of murdering a Houston woman, but was linked by confessions and evidence to at least 12 other killings nationwide.
-He's on death row in Texas.
+He was executed in 2006.

 -1996-1998: Robert L. Yates Jr. was convicted of two murders but admitted to 15.
 He's on death row in Washington state.